ckeuss/Boston_Housing_Prices/README.md

 Clustering was used to divide the data into three clusters, displaying differences regarding economic status & accessibility (CRIM, LSTAT and DIS).
 The clearest separation of the clusters can be seen in the comparison of the crime rate and the proportion of the population with low status.

 ![Scatterplot](Scatterplot_clusters.png)

+### Feedback

+If you encounter any issues, mistakes, or have suggestions for improvement, please let me know.